-A steam room is a heated room that people use for relaxation and to relieve some medical conditions.
-They are often found in gyms or spas.
+A steam room is a heated room that people use to relax and relieve some medical conditions.
+Gyms or spas often have a steam room.

-A steam room is created when a water-filled generator pumps steam into an enclosed space so there is moisture in the air when people are sitting in it.
+A steam room is created when a water-filled generator pumps steam into an enclosed space, creating moisture in the air.

-Sitting in a steam room has been shown to have beneficial effects on the cardiovascular system, particularly in older people.
+Sitting in a steam room has been shown to benefit the cardiovascular system, particularly in older people.

-Steam room therapy has also been shown to reduce blood pressure and keep the heart healthier, as well as help to repair broken skin tissue caused by wounds, such as ulcers.
+Steam room therapy can also help reduce blood pressure, keep the heart healthier, and help repair broken skin tissue caused by wounds, such as ulcers.

-Warm condensation will help rinse away dirt and dead skin and has been used in the treatment of acne.
+Warm condensation will help rinse away dirt and dead skin and may help treat acne.

-However, what a steam room also does that a sauna does not is help remove the toxins trapped below the skin.
+However, unlike a sauna, a steam room also helps remove the toxins trapped below the skin.

-Often, after a workout, a person’s muscles will feel sore.
-This pain is known as delayed onset muscle soreness, and it is important to relax the muscles to promote a quick and healthy recovery.
+A person’s muscles will often feel sore after a workout.
+This pain is known as delayed onset muscle soreness (DOMS).
+It is important to relax the muscles after exercise to promote a quick and problem-free recovery.

 Loosens stiff joints

-A steam room can also be used before a workout, as it helps to loosen up the joints and increase flexibility, just as a pre-workout warm-up does.
+Using a steam room before a workout can help loosen up the joints and increase flexibility, just as a pre-workout warm-up does.

 Steam rooms can also help reduce joint pain.

-A steam room can also decrease the level of cortisol, which is the hormone released in response to stress.
+Relaxing in a steam room can also decrease cortisol levels, which is a hormone the body releases in response to stress.
 When the cortisol level drops, people can feel more in control, relaxed, and rejuvenated.

 Opens up sinuses

-The heat from a steam room opens up the mucous membranes around the body.
-This will make someone breathe more deeply and easily.
+The heat from a steam room opens up the mucous membranes around the body, allowing deeper, easier breathing.

-When a person is inside a steam room their heart rate increases.
-If they use a steam room after exercise, then their elevated heart rate can be prolonged.
+When a person is inside a steam room, their heart rate increases.
+Using a steam room after exercise can help prolong an elevated heart rate.

-Experts have found that when used alongside a healthy exercise program, the heat generated by the steam room and the sweating it causes can stimulate the body and increase wellness.
+Experts have found that when used alongside a suitable exercise program, the heat generated by the steam room and the sweating it causes can stimulate the body and increase wellness.

-This is because the weight lost after using a steam room is merely water weight and must be replaced by drinking water afterward to avoid dehydration.
+Any weight reduction after using a steam room is typically due to water loss, and people must replace this deficit by drinking water afterward to avoid dehydration.

-However, alongside a healthy diet and exercise plan, the use of a steam room can help burn calories.
+However, alongside a balanced, nutritious diet and exercise plan, using a steam room can help burn calories.

-Steam rooms and saunas are similar as both are heated rooms used for relaxation and to help relieve symptoms of some medical conditions.
+Steam rooms and saunas are similar are both heated rooms used for relaxation and to help relieve symptoms of some medical conditions.
 However, there are differences between the two.

-The key difference is that while steam rooms are filled with moist heat, a sauna provides dry heat from a wood or electric stove.
+The key difference is that steam rooms offer moist heat, while a sauna provides dry heat from a wood or electric stove.

-A sauna is wood-paneled, and the stove heats rocks that, in turn, radiate heat into the enclosed room.
+A sauna is a wood-paneled space with a stove that heats rocks that radiate heat into the enclosed room.

 There will sometimes be a small amount of steam in the room if the user puts water onto the hot rocks.

-While there are lots of benefits associated with a steam room, people using them should do so with caution and be aware of the risks.
+While there are many benefits associated with a steam room, people using them should do so with caution and be aware of the risks.

-Due to the heat, there is a risk of dehydrating the body and it is advisable not to spend longer than 15 to 20 minutes inside.
-It is important to drink plenty of water beforehand, as well.
+Due to the heat, there is a risk of dehydrating the body, and it is advisable not to spend longer than 10 minutes inside.
+It is also important to drink plenty of water beforehand.

-A steam room also provides the ideal environment for certain types of bacteria and germs to grow and spread.
+A steam room also provides the ideal environment for certain bacteria and germs to grow and spread.

-Due to the extreme heat in steam rooms, there are certain people who are advised to avoid them:
+Due to the extreme heat in steam rooms, steam rooms are not suitable for the following people:

 - anyone with heart disease